solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 ### Problem 4: Compiler settings

-If you want determinism you will need to ensure your compiler is in IEEE754 strict mode.
+In the general case, if you want determinism you will need to ensure your compiler is conforming to IEEE754 associativity rules.
 Optimizations for "fast math" can change associativity and introduce invariance problems, so make sure they are turned off.

-One common gotcha here is that Visual Studio defaults to `precise` math, not `strict` math.
-Precise math actually gives better precision than `strict`, for example by using fused operations to preserve intermediate precision, but as it's non-standard you must change that to `strict`.
+Full `strict` mode is only needed if you care about exact `fenv()` and exception behavior.
+My suggested default settings are to use `precise` floating-point but with contractions, such as FMA and DOT product extensions, explicitly disabled.

+**Note:** If you are supporting multiple compilers, beware that the default floating-point mode and contraction behavior is inconsistent across compilers and even across versions of the same compiler.
+Be explicit about what you need to get guarantees of cross-compiler portability.

 ### Problem 5: Fast approximations